 Physiotherapy is an immensely powerful therapy that utilises many techniques including; remedial massage, mobilisations of the spine and other joints, stretches and exercise.
 It is used to relieve pain and restore function after any musculoskeletal injury.
 It is used in both acute and subacute stages of injury and for rehabilitation post surgery.
 Treatment may also include Ultrasound therapy, Acupuncture, rigid strapping or kinesiology taping.
 It is a highly specialised skill and requires a detailed knowledge of anatomy and physiology to make an accurate diagnosis and treat the problem.
 Only individuals registrered with the regulatory body, HCPC are physiotherapists.

 Sports Massage is not just for people who play sports, it can benefit other non-sport-related injuries both chronic and acute (including Repetitive Strain Injury RSI).
 The treatment uses advanced techniques and includes deep tissue manipulation and remedial massage which will benefit everyone whether you work all day sitting at a computer or are a professional sports person.

 Sports massage is good for re-educating tense & knotted muscles; restoring balance to the muscular-skeletal system; improving circulation of blood and the lymphatic system; improving joint flexibility and muscle length; removing muscular aches and pains; removing build up of waste products such as lactic acid; breaking down of scar tissue, adhesions and fibrous tissues (knotted muscles) and relaxing the nervous system.

-The Sports Massage is specifically tailored to the individual's needs and can last between 45-75 minutes.
+The Sports Massage is specifically tailored to the individual's needs.

 Remedial Massage works the soft tissues of the body and focuses on the treatment on both chronic and acute injuries.
 Using advanced massage techniques, assisted stretches and joint mobilisations, it assists injury prevention and aids recovery and is used effectively in the treatment of back, neck and other joint and musculoskeletal problems.